pmRz00/cdktf-demo/README.md

 ## About <a name = "about"></a>

-This repo serves for simple demo purposes of cdktf - Terraform Cloud Development Kit with Python.
+This repo serves for some simple demo purposes of cdktf - Terraform Cloud Development Kit.
-For that we are going to deploy an AKS cluster to Azure.
+Follwing this GEtting started guide if you wanto to learn get started with CDKTF and Python.
+If you want to see a more advanced example that illustrates how to use CDK Aspects in CDKTF in combination with polymorphic objects check out the [SwitchableTerraformResource Example](https://github.com/pmRz00/cdktf-demo/tree/master/SwitchCostProfileCdktf)
 <br />
 <br />